Prerequisite: This course assumes a basic understanding of dimensional modeling concepts, techniques, and terminology.

 - When to use alternatives to the basic transaction fact table, including periodic snapshots, accumulating snapshots, and type-specific stars

-- How to cope with dimensional intricacy with advanced techniques including bridge tables, minidimensions, and advanced slow change responses
+- How to cope with dimensional intricacy using techniques such as bridge tables, mini-dimensions, time-stamped dimensions, hybrid slow changes, and other slow change options

 - Techniques to ensure your data warehouse will scale as new subject areas are added

-- How design fits into development approaches, and what tasks and outputs should be incorporated
+- How design fits into development methods, who should be involved in design activities, and what tasks and outputs should be incorporated

 - Business analysts